Terry Wilson (actor): Life and career

 Wilson served with the U.S. Marine Corps during World War II.
-Upon leaving the service, Warner Bros. chose Wilson amongst a group of athletes to train for the stunt profession with his initial specialties fistfights and horse work.
+Upon leaving the service, Warner Bros. chose Wilson among a group of athletes to train for the stunt profession, with his initial specialties being fistfights and horse work.
 He appeared in more than thirty-five films and television programs between 1948 and 1981.
 Many of his early roles were uncredited.
 On July 2, 1953, he was cast as a stagecoach guard in episode 121, "Woman from Omaha", of The Lone Ranger.
 In 1956, he had another uncredited role as a robber in the ABC/Warner Brothers western series, Cheyenne, the first television western in an hour-long format, starring Clint Walker.